certh-ai-and-softeng-group/lifesec-experiments/README.md

 # LIFESEC 2025 Experiments

-This repository documents the experimental setup and process used for our submission to the LIFESEC 2025 Conference.
+This repository documents the experimental setup and process used for our submission to the SmartComp/LIFESEC 2025 Conference:

+### Replication Package of "AI-Enhanced Static Analysis: Reducing False Alarms Using Large Language Models"

+To replicate the analysis and reproduce the results follow the steps below:

 ## Steps